alukosdev/ccsp/guidance/cis-controls.md

 ---

 :::banner
-The following CIS Controls are derived from the official [CIS Critical Security Controls Version 8](https://www.cisecurity.org/controls/v8) released **May 18, 2021**.
+The following CIS Controls are derived from the official [CIS Critical Security Controls Version 8](https://www.cisecurity.org/controls/v8) released on **May 18, 2021**.
 :::

 !!!danger